 \subsection{Related Work and Limitations of the State-of-the-Art}

-We focus on digital signatures that offer authentication, integrity, and sought-after properties for DT applications.
-First, we discuss special digital signatures and their limitations, followed by other complementary related works. \textbf{Digital Signatures with Special Properties.} We discuss the most relevant signatures to our work with an emphasis on PQC, compromise-resiliency, compactness (aggregate) and finally hybrid features. $\bullet$ {\em Post-Quantum (PQ) Digital Signatures:} As part of the NIST PQC standardization efforts~\cite{nist-4th-round}, the selected PQ signature standards include two lattice-based schemes, Dilithium \cite{ducas2018crystals} and Falcon \cite{fouque2018falcon}, and a hash-based SPHINCS+ \cite{bernstein2019sphincs+}.
+We focus on digital signatures with desirable properties for DT use-case.
+First, we discuss special signature schemes and their constraints, followed by complementary related works.

+\textbf{Digital Signatures with Special Properties.} We discuss relevant signatures to ours with an emphasis on PQC, compromise-resiliency, compactness (aggregate) and finally hybrid features. $\bullet$ {\em Post-Quantum (PQ) Digital Signatures:} As part of the NIST PQC standardization efforts~\cite{nist-4th-round}, the selected PQ signature standards include two lattice-based schemes, Dilithium \cite{ducas2018crystals} and Falcon \cite{fouque2018falcon}, and a hash-based SPHINCS+ \cite{bernstein2019sphincs+}.
 SPHINCS+ incurs high energy and bandwidth overheads due to expensive signature generation and large key sizes, making it infeasible for frequent data authentication on low-end devices.
 The two lattice-based signatures offer a better balance between the performance metrics (i.e., storage, transmission, computation), but are based on new intractability assumptions, compared to hash-based schemes.
-To date, the implementation of the selected NIST standards still does not support the resource-constrained devices (e.g., 8-bit microcontrollers) which are widely deployed in the IoTs.
-For example, implementing Falcon \cite{nouma2022distributed} on such devices is challenging as it requires double-precision floating-point operations, which are not supported by many low-end devices.
-The lattice-based BLISS is the only PQ signature with benchmarking on an 8-bit device but it has been vulnerable to numerous side-channel and timing attacks \cite{espitau2017side}.
+To our knowledge, the implementation of NIST standards still does not support the resource-constrained devices (e.g., 8-bit microcontrollers (MCUs)) which are widely deployed in the IoTs.
+For example, implementing Falcon \cite{yavuz2022distributed} on such devices is challenging as it requires double-precision floating-point operations, which are not supported by many low-end devices.
+The lattice-based BLISS is the only PQ signature with benchmarking on an 8-bit device but vulnerable to numerous side-channel and timing attacks \cite{espitau2017side}.